MatteoOrganek/MatteoOrganek.github.io/content/home.md

 &nbsp;

-Data centres consume approximately 1% of global electricity, with projections reaching 3-8% by 2030 [[1]](/references.md).
+> Data centres consume approximately 1% of global electricity, with projections reaching 3-8% by 2030 [[1]](/references.md).
 Optimised OS configurations can reduce server energy consumption by 15-30% through improved resource utilisation [[2]](/references.md).
 Understanding how to configure, secure, and evaluate operating systems is fundamental to computing practice.

 &nbsp;

----

-### > Employability and Professional Skills
-The following list shows the necessary professional skills for OS configuration and security, covered in each week.
-- Deploy and manage a basic Linux server infrastructure
-- Configure and harden remote systems using SSH and command-line tools.
-- Develop automation scripts for security verification and system monitoring
-- Analyse and document technical trade-offs using quantitative data
-- Communicate complex technical implementations through written reports and recorded demonstrations
-- Implement industry-standard security controls (firewalls, key-based authentication, mandatory access control, intrusion detection)
-- Troubleshoot and resolve technical problems in networked environments
-- Create professional technical documentation with architecture diagrams and performance visualisations